New minimum energy efficiency and safety standards for rental properties and rooming houses

 On this page:

-New minimum energy efficiency standards for rental properties come into effect in phases from 1 March 2027.
+New minimum energy efficiency standards for residential rental properties come into effect in phases from 1 March 2027.

 Timing of new energy efficiency standards